 The Independent Evaluation Group reported on the factors affecting the performance of the World Bank Group Projects and grouped the related issues into three broad categories: two at macro level (country level & political economy ) and one at micro (Project preparation & supervision); there isn’t any doubt about the importance of the listed elements that determine whether the success or the failure of the intervention: https://ieg.worldbankgroup.org/evaluations/rap2017.

-In our assignments we tried to apply the “Behaviour of the Actors”, which is a very important element that affects the Project’s performance and can be synthesized as follows:
+In our assignments we applied the “Behaviour of the Actors”, which is a very important element that affects the Project’s performance and can be synthesized as follows:

-– Lending partners’negative response and/or insufficient interest in managing the change,
+– Lending partners’negative/positive response and/or insufficient interest in managing the change,

-– Donors’unsuitable intervention and late reaction to emerging & changing conditions
+– Donors’unsuitable/suitable intervention and late reaction to emerging & changing conditions

-– Management Unit’lack of expertise to reconcile interests, objectives, demand and expectations of the actors along with management practice not always equal to the task
+– Management Unit’s lack/suitable of expertise to reconcile interests, objectives, demand and expectations of the actors along with management practice not always equal to the task

 The holistic approach related to three inter-related levels: